 Most Israelis observe the day by standing at attention for two minutes at 8:00 p.m.
 Israeli time.
 For those 120 seconds, life in Israel comes to a halt as Israelis stand quietly remembering and honoring their fallen soldiers.

 2. Say a prayer for Israel.

-3. Attend a communal ceremony.
+3. Attend a community ceremony.

 Many local Jewish communities host ceremonies on or around Yom HaZikaron as a means of gathering together in mourning and remembrance.
 At these ceremonies, the names of the dead are often read aloud.

-4. Wear a yizkor (remember) sticker.
+4. Wear a yizkor (remembrance) sticker.

 5. Make a donation.

 Whether you donate to your synagogue or to your favorite Jewish organization, making a donation in the name of all those who have died in Israel is a tangible way to observe Yom HaZikaron and strengthen the Jewish people.
 We invite you to support the Reform Movement in Israel through a generous donation.

 How will you observe Yom HaZikaron?